jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 This blog entry will primarily focus upon the design elements and implementation snippets in transition toward the GoF’s Builder design.

 # Addressing Tight Coupling
 The previous blog concluded with the [Pizza.Builder]( https://jhumelsine.github.io/2025/08/13/builder-basic-impl.html#the-pizzabuilder) design, which is a Builder, but a rather simple one. `Pizza.Builder` was declared as an inner class of `Pizza`, which tightly coupled the two classes.
 For some designs this may make perfect sense.
-However, this tight coupling won’t support the remaining GoF Builder behaviors that I want to convey; therefore, this next tranistion will decouple them to some degree.
+However, this tight coupling won’t support the remaining GoF Builder behaviors that I want to convey; therefore, this next tranistion will decouple them to some degree by extracting the `Builder` from `Pizza`, so that `Pizza` no longer depends upon the `Builder` class.

-Here is an intermediate redesign moving toward the GoF’s Builder; however, this would not be my final design.
-I must make some _accommodations_ in this design that I don’t particularly like, but they will make it easier to transition to the full GoF Builder design.
-I am mostly including this design since it is a transient transitional phase in moving toward the final design.
+Here is an intermediate redesign moving toward the GoF’s Builder; however, this would not be my final design if this were more than an example.
+I must make some _accommodations_ in this design that I don’t particularly like, such as declaring `Pizza` constructor as __package-protected__, but these accommodations will make it easier to transition to the full GoF Builder design.
+I am mostly including this design as a transient transitional phase in moving toward the final design.

 Here is the updated UML diagram with separate `PizzaBuilder` and `Pizza` class definitions. `Pizza` no longer has knowledge of nor depends upon `PizzaBuilder`.
 I also added a `Client` class to show how it uses `PizzaBuilder` to build a `Pizza` instance.
 The `Client` is the [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) in this design, and it will be the Configure throughout these design phases.